-Up to 700,000 young people aged 18-29 in Ireland are eligible to vote, but some are not on the electoral register and unable to vote if an election or referendum is held.
+Registering to vote is an important step in making sure your voice is heard.
+Over 700,000 young people aged 18-29 in Ireland are eligible to vote, but some are not on the electoral register and unable to vote if an election or referendum is held.
 This means that young people’s voices are not being heard on issues of national importance.
-Registering to vote for the first time is quick and easy – see our FAQ below about getting your vote.
+Registering to vote for the first time is quick and easy, here’s how you can do it.

-Simply go to www.checktheregister.ie and complete your details in order to be added to the electoral register.
+Simply go to the Check the Register website and complete your details in order to be added to the electoral register.

 The easiest way for you to register to vote or update your details is by applying online and to do this you are required to supply your PPSN (Personal Public Service Number).
 But if you do not have a PPSN, or do not want to share it, you can download and print a form and have it witnessed or certified when you bring photo ID to your local Garda Station or your local authority.
 For more on this see the ‘Forms’ section of https://www.checktheregister.ie/en-IE/forms